moka-rs/moka/MIGRATION-GUIDE.md

 4. Now `sync` caches always work as if the immediate delivery mode is specified for the eviction listener.
-   - In older versions, the immediate mode was the default mode, and the queued mode can be optionally selected.
+   - In older versions, the immediate mode was the default mode, and the queued mode could be optionally selected.

 ### `future::Cache` v0.12